Risk-Based Capacity Accreditation of Resource-Colocated Large Loads in Capacity Markets: ELCC of Resource-Colocated Hydrogen

 The system can also export power to the grid using colocated renewable generation or by running the fuel cell with hydrogen stored in the tank.
 However, because the round-trip efficiency of converting electricity to hydrogen and back is typically quite low, it is generally suboptimal to use stored hydrogen for power production during regular operating hours.
 Instead, the stored hydrogen is dispatched during scarcity events, when electricity prices are sufficiently high.

-We applied the proposed approach to evaluate the ELCC of the colocated resource, where the colocated wind capacity was 10~MW, the nominal electrolyzer demand was 8~MW with up to 50\% demand response capability, and the stored hydrogen could generate up to 5~MWh of electricity.
+{\textbf{Case study setup:}} In the case study, the colocated wind capacity was 14~MW, the nominal electrolyzer demand was 14~MW with up to 30\% demand response capability, and the stored hydrogen could generate up to 11.2~MW of electricity.
 The analysis was performed on a calibrated baseline power system with a 650~MW peak load, 640~MW of conventional generation capacity, 300~MW of wind, 100~MW of solar, and a total of 700~MWh of energy storage.
 The load and renewable generation profiles were derived from publicly available NYISO real-time data \cite{NYISO:Data}.

-Table~\ref{tab:compare} presents the ELCC of the colocated hydrogen system as its installed capacity scales, for an annual EUE target of 100~MWh.
-We compared a heuristic accreditation approach, which follows system operator scheduling rules to determine system reliability~\cite{PJM_Manual20A}, with the proposed optimization-based method.
-Across all capacity scaling factors, the proposed method accredited more capacity than the heuristic approach, indicating that the optimization-based reliability model captured the adequacy contribution of the colocated resource more effectively.
-Figure~\ref{fig:ELCC_results} shows the ELCC values for different installed capacities under three reliability targets.
-The data labels indicate the ELCC as a percentage of the installed capacity for the EUE~=~200~MWh case.
-We observed that this percentage declined modestly as capacity increased, reflecting diminishing marginal ELCC in this setting.
+{\textbf{ELCC evaluation under different reliability metrics:}} We evaluated resource-specific and system-level ELCC for the colocated hydrogen system under LOLE- and EUE-based reliability criteria.
+Here, the qualified capacity was defined as the nameplate capacity for renewable, the reducible MW of flexible demand, the power rating for storage, and the sum of these for the colocated system.
+All reported percentages are relative to these definitions.

+As shown in Fig.~\ref{fig:EUE_vs_LOLE} (left), under LOLE minimization, wind achieved an ELCC of 7.8~kW, representing less than 0.1\% of its qualified capacity when participating as a single resource in the capacity market.
+Flexible demand and storage reached ELCCs of 4.2~MW (100\%) and 9.7~MW (86.7\%), respectively.
+The colocated system attained 16.4~MW (55.9\%), exceeding the sum of its individual components.

+Fig.~\ref{fig:EUE_vs_LOLE} (right) presents ELCC values based on EUE.
+The renewable achieved an ELCC of 1.4~MW (10.1\%), while demand response and storage were credited 4.2~MW (100\%) and 9.0~MW (80.2\%), respectively.
+The colocated hydrogen system received 15.6~MW (53.2\%), again surpassing the sum of its individual components.
+These results demonstrate that the ELCC of a colocated system cannot be obtained by simply summing the ELCCs of its constituent resources.

+{\textbf{ELCC differences between heuristic and proposed methods:}} Fig.~\ref{fig:Difference_ELCC} compares the ELCC of the colocated hydrogen system under a fixed scheduling priority defined by the operator~\cite{PJM_Manual20A} with the ELCC obtained from the proposed risk-minimization procedure.
+In the simulation, the baseline system load profile was uniformly scaled to achieve different peak load levels, while the installed generation capacity remained unchanged.
+The bars show the relative error, $\eta$, of the heuristic ELCC evaluation based on the EUE reliability criterion.
+Specifically, given the heuristic ELCC estimate ($\hat{\mbox{ ELCC}}$) and the ELCC by definition ($\mbox{{ ELCC}}^*$) obtained via risk minimization,

+We observed that, except at a system peak load of 500~MW, the heuristic method consistently underestimated ELCC, with errors ranging from just over 2\% to more than 10\%.
+Such discrepancies could result in substantial monetary losses for the colocated resource.